Passing HTML Into the Page

 select 12345 as 'par';

-'dbr.head' head with the OEM license
+'dbr.head' with the OEM License

 The OEM license allows for you to set dynamic title element